Lower Back Pain: Causes, Diagnosis, Treatment

 The protein and water content of our body’s cartilage changes as we age.
 The change results in thinner, weaker, and more fragile cartilage.
 Since the joints and discs that stack the facet joints or vertebrae are partly made up of cartilage, these areas subject to wear and tear over time (called the degenerative changes).
 Disc degeneration is called spondylosis.

-These degenerative causes of the low back pain are usually treated with rest, intermittent heat, rehabilitative exercises, pain relive medications, and medicines to reduce inflammation and muscle spasm.
+These degenerative causes of low back pain are usually treated with rest, intermittent heat, rehabilitative exercises, pain relief medications, and medicines to reduce inflammation and muscle spasm.

 - Other Causes

 Other commonly reported causes of lower back pain include injuries to bones and joints, arthritis, tumors, kidney problems, ovary problems, and pregnancy.